glassleo/OPie/README.md

 ---

 ## Legal
 All of the original code was written by Foxlit.
 I claim no rights to anything in this repository.
-The code is released "as is" under the assumption that Fair Use applies.
+The code is released "as is" under the assumption that "Fair Use" applies according to Section 107 of the Copyright Act.

 ### Fair Use
 1. The use is of nonprofit personal nature.
 The use may also be considered transformative since new features and bug fixes have been added.